Image Score: Learning and Evaluating Human Preferences for Mercari Search: Offline Experimental Results

 \section{Offline Experimental Results}

-Offline experimentation is a crucial first step before putting our ML model into production.
-Moreover, since our primary goal is to set the baseline for our future iterations, it is important to benchmark the performance of our first model, which will contribute to our rigorous experimentations in the future.
-In this section, we first introduce our training and evaluation setups, after which we demonstrate our offline and online results.
+Offline experimentation is a crucial first step before deploying our ML model into production.
+Moreover, since our primary goal is to establish a baseline for future iterations, it is important to benchmark the performance of our initial model.
+In this section, we first introduce our training and evaluation setups, followed by a presentation of our offline and online results.